CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "power_armor" : false
 }
 ```

+##### Part Materials
+(array of objects)
+The type, proportion and thickness of the materials that make up this portion of the armor.
+See "material" from [Generic Items](#generic-items) for details about type and portion.

+- `type` indicates the material ID.
+- `portion` (_optional_) indicates how much of this armor portion is made up of said material.
+Defaults to 1.
+- `thickness` (_optional_) indicates the thickness of said material for this armor portion.
+Defaults to 0.0.

+The portion and thickness determine how much the material contributes towards the armor's resistances.
+**NOTE:** These material definitions do not replace the standard `"material"` tag.
+Instead they provide more granularity for controlling different armor resistances.

 #### Guidelines for thickness: ####
 According to <https://propercloth.com/reference/fabric-thickness-weight/>, dress shirts and similar fine clothing range from 0.15mm to 0.35mm.
 According to <https://leathersupreme.com/leather-hide-thickness-in-leather-jackets/>: